To locate a novel, there are a couple of ways you can search Primo to find an item you will be interested in reading.

 Results are displayed by Relevance.
 Under Refine Your Results you can select Date - Newest or Date - Oldest.

-The following video will teach you how to search for print and electronic books using Primo, the library's online catalog.
+The following video will teach you how to search for books using Primo, our catalog.